-We couldn’t go very fast at all because the water was so shallow and the engine was trimmed up so high, but we were beginning to move at a slow but steady clip in pursuit of the fish.
-We chased it as it began making its way across the shallow bight.
-We’d gain line for a while and then the frantic tarpon would take off again till the silver at the end of the spool showed several times.
+I couldn’t move the boat very fast at all, because the water was so shallow, but we were beginning to follow at a slow, steady clip in pursuit of the fish.
+We barely managed to stay with it, as it made its way across the shallow bight.
+We’d gain line for a while and then the frantic tarpon would take off again, till the silver at the end of the spool of line would show.

-After about a half hour (which seemed like a lifetime) we started getting a bit more line back and we got into a bit of a rhythm with the fish.
-Suddenly it changed tactics and shot directly towards the boat.
-I knew we were in trouble because in that shallow and muddy bottom we had almost no maneuverability.
-The fish bulleted behind the boat and took the line under the engine.
-With a loud “Pop” sound that every fisherman dreads, the line broke.
+After about a half hour (which seemed like a lifetime), we started getting a bit more line back and we got into a rhythm with the fish.
+Suddenly, it changed tactics.
+It whipped around in a tight arch and shot directly towards the boat.
+I knew we were in trouble because in that shallow and muddy bottom, we had almost no maneuverability.
+The fish bulleted back at us and bolted back behind the boat.
+Unfortunately, it took the line under the engine with it.
+With a loud “pop” sound, that every fisherman dreads hearing, the line snapped.
 We were heart-broken!

-At this point we needed a break from the intensity of hunting the shallows, so I decided to take us over to a nice productive bay to do some drift fishing for trout.
-I put out my sea anchor, turned the wheel and we began drifting.
-We started casting leaded jig heads hooked with Gulp shrimp tails and popping them off the bottom.
-We casted the jigs and relaxed in the boat as we talked and lamented the one that got away.
+At this point, we needed a break from the intensity of stalking the shallows and needed a change of scene (not to mention the our chaotic battle had undoubtedly spooked the fish on out proximity), so I decided to take us over to a nice, productive bay to do some drift fishing for trout.
+We worked our way into deeper water and I jumped us up onto a plane.
+After about fifteen minute of running through the pristine bay, I arrived at the spot and stopped the boat.
+I turned off the engine, I put out my sea anchor and we began drifting over some nice grass beds in the middle of a basin.
+We started casting leaded jig heads hooked with Gulp 3′” shrimp tails and popping them off the bottom.
+It was nice to unwind, after all of the chaos of the previous hour.
+We casted our jigs while we lamented the one that got away.

-The trout, ladyfish and jack bite was steady and fun.
-I was hoping to catch a couple of ladyfish that were small enough to use for live bait at our next spot.
-Hernan hooked into a nice little ladyfish about ten inches long and it jumped and somersaulted on the starboard side of the boat as he reeled it in.
+The trout bite was steady and fun and the action was fun.
+I was hoping to catch a couple of ladyfish that were small enough to use for live bait at the next spot we were going to.
+We were relaxed and chatting idly, when Hernan hooked into a little ladyfish about ten inches long.
+It jumped and somersaulted on the starboard side of the boat as he reeled it in.
 “That’s a perfect bait size!”
-I said.
-“Try to get in into the boat before it gets off.”
-The three of us were watching as the ladyfish leaped frantically out of the water near the transom of the boat.
+I said, “Try to get it into the boat before it gets off.”
+The three of us were watching intently as the ladyfish leaped frantically out of the water near the transom of the boat.

-From behind and under it came a monster hundred pound tarpon!
-It launched itself into the air in pursuit of the ladyfish.
-It smashed it with the force of a freight train!
-The ladyfish flew twenty feet up and over the boat!
-The tarpon however, was hooked!
-I screamed “Take it to the front of the boat!” as I started the boat and ran forward to yank the sea anchor out of the water.
-I could hear the line screaming from the reel and I could see that Hernan was already down well into the backing on the spool.
+From behind and under it came a monster of a tarpon.
+It launched itself into the air in pursuit of the ladyfish and smashed it with the force of a freight train.
+The ladyfish flew into the air, nearly twenty feet, up and over the boat!
+The tarpon however, was hooked.
+I screamed, “Take it to the bow of the boat!”, as I started the engine and ran forward to yank the sea anchor out of the water.
+I could hear the line screaming from the reel and I could see that Hernan’s line was well into the backing on the spool.

-I hooked a sharp right and followed the fish at a steady clip.
-It was leaping and crashing and ripping line furiously from the reel.
-The shallow water that had cost us the last big fish did not hamper us this time as the depth was about four feet.
+“Hold on!”, I bellowed as I slammed the boat into gear, hooked a sharp right and followed the fish at a steady clip.
+Meanwhile this monster was leaping and crashing and ripping line furiously from the reel.
+The shallow water that had cost us the last big fish did not hamper us this time, as the depth was about five feet.
 We wanted that fish!
 Left and right and forward I motored after that tarpon.
-I could hear Tony’s expensive looking Leica camera clicking as he photographed the fight.
-He was concentrating on trying to get pictures of the fish while it was airborne.
+I could hear Tony’s expensive-looking Leica camera clicking rapidly as he photographed the fight.
+He was concentrating on trying to get pictures of the massive tarpon while it was airborne.

-Hernan was focused on reeling and trying to gain as much line as he could.
-We would gain on the fish for a while and then watch in frustration as it ripped all the line he had gained out of the reel again.
-Finally, after about an hour (and about four miles) of chasing the fish, we had it by the leader and boat-side.
-We released the tarpon to fight another day.
+Meanwhile, Hernan was focused on staying upright, reeling and trying to gain as much line on the fish as he could.
+We would gain on the fish for a while and then watch in frustration as it ripped all the line he had gotten back, out of the reel again.
+After about an hour (and nearly four miles) of chasing the fish, we finally had it boat-side.
+We glowed with joy and relief as we paid homage to this fantastic creature that had given such an admirable battle and run for our money.
+I was able to get the jig out of its massive jaw and release it unharmed to fight another day.
 Hernan was exhausted, but elated.
 Tony claimed to have gotten some beautiful pictures.
-I was happy for my anglers and thrilled at the chance to have gotten a little bit of redemption.
+I was happy for my anglers and thrilled at the chance to have gotten a little bit of redemption for the one that had gotten the best of us earlier.
 We had been totally out-classed by that beautiful tarpon, but we refused to be beaten.